online workshop

 Why take this course?

-Sounds simple enough – but STA is often painted in a bad light across the news cycle, with parts of the media claiming it’s a way to scam the Scheme for holidays.
-So what does STA even cover?
+So what does Short Term Respite actually cover under the updated October 2025 rules?
 How should providers charge for it?
 When and how is it funded in people’s Plans?
-How do Funds Flexibility rules apply to STA?
-And how can you design, deliver and bill for an STA service in a compliant and ethical way?
+How do Funds Flexibility rules apply now?
+And how can you design, deliver and bill for Short Term Respite in a compliant and ethical way?

 What you’ll gain